jameslmartin/jameslmart.in/source/content/travel/packing.md

 ###Shoes

 - Blundstone boots: I wear mine with shorts, pants, whatever.
-I wear them every day, in all conditions
+I wear them every day, in all conditions.

-- Converse All-Stars: I actually sent these home with my girlfriend's family when they left.
+- Converse All-Stars: I actually sent these home with my girlfriend's family when they left South Africa.

 - Asics DynaFlyte 4: This pair is my current road running shoe, I dig them and they're lightweight.
 I wear them on walks, runs, and as a style shoe, but after tackling some of the more technical trails here in Cape Town, I invested in a pair of Salomons.
-Good moves to preserve their longevity.

 ###Miscellany
 I packed my favorite Ciele running hat, a gifted Roots travel scarf, and I picked up another hat on a road trip between Graskop and Johannesburg at the [Birds of Prey Rehabilitation Center](http://www.birdsofprey.co.za) in Dullstroom.
 I packed my Suunto Ambit3 Sport running watch, along with a few other accessories like a digital camera purchased on eBay and a spare burner cell phone.
 My girlfriend's mom also gave me a packable backpack from Target that has been great for daily use or fitting bulkier items like trail shoes/jacket/neck pillow when transferring.